 In addition to a quicker, and therefore more affordable, production cycle and installation time, there are a few other key factors you must consider when looking at the cost-efficiency of a fabric structure for cold storage, both short-term and long-term:

-Given the staggering energy demands of cold storage facilities, it is critical to construct a thermally-efficient building that doesn’t compromise on integrity.
+Given the staggering energy demands of cold storage building facilities, it is critical to construct a thermally-efficient building that doesn’t compromise on integrity.
 The very nature of the fabric in fabric buildings is that they are conductive, meaning they offer thermal regulation as well as anti-bacterial properties.
 Sometimes, liners and insulation are required so to maintain the interior temperature of the building.
 Many fabric structure companies can provide optional insulation along with climate control systems, either to the entire building or only part of it

 Electrical Utility Costs